json-schema-org/json-schema-spec/json-schema-output.md

 - Child output units whose validation result does not impact the validation result of the parent.
 For example, a subschema of an `anyOf` which has a false validation result when there exists a sibling subschema with a true validation result.
 - Child output units which have a true validation result but contain no annotations.

+Output units which include annotations MUST NOT be pruned.

 Implementations which provide this behavior SHOULD provide configuration mechanisms appropriate for their users' needs.